 Circumstances made me earn my high school diploma in a small country town in Bavaria and continue with an apprenticeship in hospitality management in Frankfurt, before moving to Paris.
 I have been the longest now in France, 25 years to date, and I feel quite at home here…

 You started your career working in the front office and then the housekeeping departments; why did you decide to switch from hotel operations to a Hospitality Design Firm?

 Why not?
-In general, I believe that switching industries and gaining experience from a variety of trades is a great advantage for everyone involved.
+In general, I believe that switching industries and gaining experience in a variety of trades is a great advantage for everyone involved.
 Then it comes to opportunities you should be able to recognize and seize at the right moment in your career.

 Thanks to an important mentor in my professional career, I was given the possibility to open and manage the French entity of an international interior design firm in 2015.
-The skills needed for this position were definitively transferrable from the hospitality industry, such as people management and talent development, emotional intelligence, customer relation management, finance and accounting, strategic thinking… The hospitality industry is a pretty good university!
+The skills needed for this position were definitively transferrable from the hospitality industry, such as people management and talent development, emotional intelligence, customer relationship management, finance and accounting, strategic thinking… The hospitality industry is a pretty good university!

-Since working in the design field, I enjoyed the immense creativity of the design teams, the can-do attitude when confronted with problems, and to participate to the development of a new project.
+Since working in the design field, I enjoyed the immense creativity of the design teams, the can-do attitude when confronted with problems, and to participate in the development of a new project.
 In addition, exchanging with designers about hotel operations and the feasibility of their design creates very interesting debates!

 What are your key focus and priorities as Chief Operating Officer of Campbell House?

 As the COO my responsibilities are to ensure that Campbell House has the necessary operational controls, procedures, and people in place to ensure our operational efficiency.
 I work closely with our CEO Beth Campbell on strategic initiatives and help set the culture of a talent-first ecosystem and a growth mindset within the team.